-Finding 2022-001 - Cash Reconciliations (Repeat Finding) Significant Deficiency
+Finding 2023-001 - Cash Reconciliations Significant Deficiency

-The School District did not regularly and timely reconcile cash accounts during the 2021-2022 School Year.
+The School District did not regularly and timely reconcile cash accounts during the 2022-2023 School Year.
 A reconciliation was performed subsequent to year end; however, it did not accurately reconcile cash balances.
-The auditors proposed adjusting journal entries affecting cash balances.

-The auditors recommended the School District ensure appropriate internal controls are in place and a system of monitoring exists to ensure the implementation of these controls.
+The auditors recommend the School District ensure appropriate internal controls are in place and a system of monitoring exists to ensure the implementation of these controls.